 6 Precious Materials for Luxury Lamps

-Murano glass and Bohemian crystal, gold and silk, marble and Swarovski rhinestones: how far human art has come in the field of lighting since the first simple terracotta lamps!
+Murano glass and Bohemian crystal, gold and silk, marble and Austrian origin crystals: how far human art has come in the field of lighting since the first simple terracotta lamps!

 Particularly from the 17th century onwards, lamps ceased to be a simple object of common use and began to be considered as elements that could give elegance to environments and lustre to their owners: craft techniques were refined, decorations became bolder and more precious materials were used.

 Since then we never stopped evolving and experimenting, but always with a clear objective in mind: to make lamps a luxury item.

 How did gold come to have the highest value?
 Because it is not vulgar, it is not useful, and it gleams with mild splendour; it always gives of itself.
 Only as a reflection of the noblest virtue did gold attain the noblest value.